Isdinval/DataScience_Projects/Kaggle-House-Prices-Prediction-using-TFDF-main/README.md

 Photo by Tom Thain on Unsplash.

 ## My WORK
-it's a Python script that performs house price prediction using a stacked regression technique.
-It uses various machine learning models and feature engineering techniques to make predictions.
-Below is a summary of the steps and models used:

-Step I: Data Preprocessing and Feature Engineering
+### House Price Prediction - Data Preprocessing and Ensemble Modeling

-The script starts by importing necessary libraries and loading the training and test datasets.
-It analyzes and preprocesses the data to handle missing values and skewed features.
-It transforms the target variable ('SalePrice') to make it more normally distributed.
-It concatenates the train and test data for feature engineering.
-It applies label encoding to certain categorical variables that contain ordinal information.
+#### Description:
+This project demonstrates my expertise in data preprocessing, feature engineering, and ensemble modeling techniques for a house price prediction problem.
+The code showcases my ability to handle real-world datasets, perform data cleaning, and extract meaningful features.
+I have used various statistical techniques to analyze and handle outliers, as well as missing data.
+The feature engineering process involves transforming numerical features, creating new meaningful features, and encoding categorical variables.

+To build an accurate predictive model, I have implemented several base regression models such as Lasso Regression, Elastic Net Regression, Kernel Ridge Regression, Gradient Boosting Regression, XGBoost Regression, and LightGBM Regression.
+Through cross-validation, I have evaluated each model's performance using the root mean squared error (RMSE) as the evaluation metric.

+To further enhance predictive performance, I have employed a stacking technique to create an ensemble model.
+By combining the strengths of multiple base models, the stacked model achieves better accuracy and robustness in predicting house prices.

+The final submission file contains the predicted sale prices for the test data.
+This project demonstrates my proficiency in data processing, modeling, and delivering actionable insights for real-world problems.

+### House Price Prediction using Stacked Regression - Hyperparameter Optimization

+#### Description:
+This GitHub project showcases my expertise in house price prediction using stacked regression models with hyperparameter optimization.
+The code demonstrates my proficiency in data preprocessing, feature engineering, and advanced regression techniques to accurately predict house prices.

+The project begins with data preprocessing, including handling missing values and outliers.
+Outliers in the target variable 'SalePrice' are removed to improve model performance.
+The target variable is then transformed using a logarithmic transformation to achieve a more normal distribution.

-It adds a new feature 'TotalSF' which represents the total area of basement, first floor, and second floor of each house.
+Feature engineering is a crucial aspect of this project.
+New features are created to capture important aspects of the data, such as the total area of the basement, first floor, and second floor of each house.
+Skewed numerical features are identified and transformed using the Box-Cox method to achieve better model performance.
-It transforms the highly skewed numerical features using Box Cox Transformation.
-It creates dummy variables for categorical features.

-Step II: Modelling
-The script defines a cross-validation strategy using KFold.
-It defines several base regression models:
-Lasso Regression
-Elastic Net Regression
-Kernel Ridge Regression
-Gradient Boosting Regression
-XGBoost Regression
-LightGBM Regression

-Step III: Stacking Models
-It creates a custom class AveragingModels to average the predictions from the base models.
-It trains the stacked model on the training data using the averaged base models.
-It makes predictions on the training data and the test data.

-Step IV: Prediction and Submission
-It converts the predictions back to the original scale by applying the inverse transformation on the target variable.
-It saves the predictions to a CSV file in the required format for submission.

-Feel free to explore the code and documentation provided here.
-If you have any questions or suggestions, please don't hesitate to reach out.
-Happy coding and happy predicting!

-## Libraries used
-Data Manipulation and Analysis: numpy pandas scipy

-Data Visualization:
-matplotlib
-seaborn

-Machine Learning:
-sklearn (scikit-learn)
-xgboost
-lightgbm
+Categorical features are appropriately handled by applying label encoding and converting some numerical variables into categorical ones, allowing the models to capture any meaningful order information.

+The stacked regression models are built using Lasso Regression, Elastic Net Regression, and Kernel Ridge Regression.
+A Grid Search Cross-Validation is employed to optimize hyperparameters for each regression model.
+This ensures that the models are fine-tuned for maximum predictive accuracy.

+The final submission file contains the predicted sale prices for the test data.
+The project showcases my skills in machine learning modeling, hyperparameter optimization, and delivering reliable predictions for real-world problems.

+Overall, this project demonstrates my proficiency in data science, from data preprocessing and feature engineering to building powerful stacked regression models for accurate house price prediction.
+As a data science professional, I continuously seek to optimize and enhance predictive models to solve complex problems in the field of real estate and beyond.